zhubby/archgw/docs/source/resources/configuration_reference.rst

-.. _configuration_refernce:
+.. _configuration_reference:

 Configuration Reference
 =======================

-The following is a complete reference of the ``arch_conifg.yml`` that controls the behavior of a single instance of the Arch gateway.
+The following is a complete reference of the ``arch_config.yml`` that controls the behavior of a single instance of the Arch gateway.
 This where you enable capabilities like routing to upstream LLm providers, defining prompt_targets where prompts get routed to, apply guardrails, and enable critical agent observability features.